mcosovic/MATGRID/README.md

 <a href="#"><img align="right" width="175" src="/doc/figures/logo.png" /></a>

-MATGRID is the simulation tool for researchers and educators that is easy-to-use MATLAB package, with source code released under MIT License, inspired by Matpower.
-It allows a variety of display and manipulation options.
+MATGRID is an easy-to-use simulation tool for researchers and educators provided as a MATLAB package.
+MATGRID source code is released under MIT License.
+MATGRID is inspired by Matpower and allows a variety of display and manipulation options.

-The software package provides the solution of the AC and DC power flow, the non-linear and DC state estimation, as well as the state estimation with PMUs, with standalone measurement generator.
+The software package provides the solution of the AC and DC power flow, non-linear and DC state estimation, as well as the state estimation with PMUs, with standalone measurement generator.

-We have tested and verifed simulation tool using different scenarios to best of our ability.
+We have tested and verifed simulation tool using different scenarios to the best of our ability.
 As a user of this simulation tool, you can help us to improve future versions, we highly appreciate your feedback about any errors, inaccuracies, and bugs.
 For more information, please visit our [wiki](https://github.com/mcosovic/MATGRID/wiki/MATGRID) site.

 <table>
     <tbody>